isabella232/rtos-docs-pr.pt-pt/rtos-docs/netx-duo/netx-duo-ftp/chapter3.md

 ## <a name="nx_ftp_client_connect"></a>nx_ftp_client_connect

-Ligue-se a um servidor FTP sobre o IPv4
+Ligação a um servidor FTP sobre o IPv4

 ### <a name="prototype"></a>Prototype